 Sit-in or sit-on kayaks for beginners

 There’s no easy answer to the question of which style of kayak is better for beginners.
-Beginners might prefer a stable kayak that is easy to paddle.
-That kayak could be a sit-on-top or a sit-inside design.
+Beginners will likely prefer a stable kayak that is easy to paddle, but that kayak could be a sit-on-top or a sit-inside design.

 Choosing the right kayak for a beginner has more to do with how you plan to use the kayak and what your kayaking goals are.
 A beginner interested in kayak camping will choose a different design than someone focused on kayak fishing.
 As a beginner, it’s better to think about finding the right kayak for your intended use, whether that’s a sit-on-top or a sit-inside design.